 Alongside the core subjects, students also study 3 additional GCSE subjects during Key Stage 4.
-Two of these additional GCSEs have already been chosen by students in previous years, supporting the building of core knowledge and skills in these disciplines.
-There is now a remaining option for students to make in Year 9 from a list of general GCSE Subjects.
+One of these additional GCSEs (Geography or History) has already been chosen by students at the end of Year 8, supporting the building of core knowledge and skills in Humanities.
+Descriptions of these GCSE courses are on pages 18 and 19 of this booklet.

+There are now 2 remaining GCSE options for students to choose in Year 9 from the following list.